Who Feels Love?

-"Who Feels Love?" is a song by the English rock band Oasis, written by the band's lead guitarist Noel Gallagher.
-It became the second single to be released from the album Standing on the Shoulder of Giants, peaking at number four on the UK Singles Chart and entering the top 20 in Ireland, Italy, and Spain.
+"Who Feels Love?" is a song by English rock band Oasis, written by the band's lead guitarist Noel Gallagher.
+It served as the second single from their fourth studio album, Standing on the Shoulder of Giants (2000).
+The song peaked at number four on the UK Singles Chart (their first not to reach the top three since 1994's "Cigarettes & Alcohol", not counting unofficial release "Wibbling Rivalry") and entered the top 20 in Ireland, Italy, and Spain.

+Background

+Like many of the songs on Standing on the Shoulder of Giants, "Who Feels Love?" was influenced by songwriter Noel Gallagher's newfound sobriety.
+This track specifically was written following a trip Noel took to Thailand with his then-wife Meg Mathews.
+In an interview with the Guardian before the album was released Noel said "We'd never really hung out together sober...
+We met through drugs.
+Our relationship was surrounded by drugs...When I decided I was going to come off it and change the way I lived, in the beginning it was, like - how's that gonna be with our relationship.
+Am I still gonna like her?"
+The song was subsequently written following the couple's visit to a temple that helped to assuage his concerns about the viability of the couple's relationship.

+Gallagher stated that the song being directly influenced by The Beatles, in particular George Harrison's sitar tracks from the mid 60's.
+He also admitted to copying the descending guitar riff in the bridge of "Who Feels Love?" from the main guitar riff in "Dear Prudence."

+Reception

-The album was noted for its psychedelic feel, and "Who Feels Love?" was held up as the most extreme example of this.
+Standing on the Shoulder of Giants was noted for its psychedelic feel, and "Who Feels Love?" was held up as the most extreme example of this.
 Mark Stent was praised for his production on the song, creating a "trippy" feel like that found on Beatles songs such as "Rain".
-With the psychedelic and Eastern sound, the song also reminds of George Harrison achievements like "Within You Without You" and also some of his solo work.
 However, despite the acclaimed production, the song itself was not well received by the critics, with NME stating that the production "triumphs over any real sort of feeling ... pure mock Maharishi spirituality that not even Liam can salvage from the realm of self-parody".

+Music video

+The song's music video was shot in Death Valley, California in December 1999.

+B-sides

-One of the B-sides is a cover of The Beatles' "Helter Skelter".
-It was played live during the SOTSOG tour of 2000.
+One of the B-sides is a cover of the Beatles' "Helter Skelter".
+It was played live during the Standing on the Shoulder of Giants Tour of 2000.
 Paul Weller recorded a version of B-side "One Way Road" for his covers-album Studio 150 in 2004.
 The Weller version was subsequently used as the theme tune to Jack Dee's sitcom Lead Balloon.

-The video was shot in Death Valley, California in December 1999.